eslint/eslint/docs/src/extend/code-path-analysis.md

 ### Track current segment position

-The track the current code path segment position, you can define a rule like this:
+To track the current code path segment position, you can define a rule like this:

 ```js
 module.exports = {